 If you have a high affinity towards animals you came to the right place.
 This website will be our contribution as a complete resource that seeks to underscore the path towards becoming a vet tech, vet assistant, or maybe even a veterinarian physician.

 This website is aimed at providing first-hand information regarding veterinary as a career, the differences between a vet assistant and a tech, qualifications and duties of each one, as well as where to pursue one’s education in either field.

 Our belief is that this information is vital towards enticing more people to enroll in animal related medical field in order to bridge the ever-rising deficit of animal health care professions and to ease their pain when sick and get them better and back to their owners hands.

 How To Become A Veterinary Assistant

 A veterinary assistant is one among the few jobs that are more rewarding and brings fun when working.
-My high school diploma coupled with on job training played a principle role towards improving my skills.
-What is more, my roles as a veterinary assistant included keeping animals under my care clean and safe.
+A high school diploma coupled with on job training will play a principal role towards improving your skills as a vet assistant.
+What is more, your role as a veterinary assistant included keeping animals under your care clean and safe.

-These included cleaning, and disinfecting animal cages, performing regular care-taking tasks like weighing and feeding animals, as well as sterilizing surgical tools.
-In addition to this, I administered medications, gathered urine, tissue, and blood samples for lab testing, and monitored the animals during surgery, as well as performing lab tests.
+These will include cleaning, and disinfecting animal cages, performing regular care-taking tasks like weighing and feeding animals, as well as sterilizing surgical tools.
+In addition to this, you will assist in:

-My main responsibility as a veterinary technician pretty much revolved around providing technical support to a veterinarian in all areas of animal care.
-Moreover, my education in various aspects such as laboratory technician, anesthetics, radiography technician, client educator, and surgical nurse has played an instrumental role towards equipping me with the necessary qualifications to perform my duties that include:
+The main responsibility as a veterinary technician pretty much revolves around providing technical support to a veterinarian in all areas of animal care, such as dog with skin problems and physical pain.
+Moreover, your education in various aspects such as laboratory technician, anesthetics, radiography technician, client educator, and surgical nurse will play an instrumental role towards equipping you with the necessary qualifications to perform your veterinary tech job duties that include:

 - Administering anesthesia